puneetchopra2022/CICD-Project-1/README.md

-Note : - Cloud agent in Jenkin https://www.youtube.com/watch?v=GGAp74b68Qc
+Note : -
+---------- Cloud agent in Jenkin https://www.youtube.com/watch?v=GGAp74b68Qc
 https://phoenixnap.com/kb/how-to-configure-docker-in-jenkins
-Forcefully restart job stuck
+------Forcefully restart job stuck
     ssh onto the jenkins server
     cd to .jenkins/jobs/<job-name>/builds/
     rm -rf <build-number>
     restart jenkins
+----------concept of webhook
+ GitHub hook trigger for GITScm polling

+Webhooks allow external services to be notified when certain events happen.
+When the specified events happen, we'll send a POST request to each of the URLs you provide.

+Need to give Ip of Jenkin server in github  http://192.168.110.190:8080/github-webhook/